Lynette Murray

 Learn More

-Negotiated and managed complex sponsorship and supplier partnerships, including the renewal of the Board-approved Team New Zealand sponsorship.
-Delivered international broadcast integrations, supporting digital and media innovations.
+Managed America's Cup sponsorship and supplier partnerships portfolio - including renewal and negotiation of the Team New Zealand partnership and legal agreements.
+Delivered international broadcast integration project, supporting media and digital innovation.

 AIR NEW ZEALAND